Request a Call

 Why Choose Flutter on Your Next Project

-There are things that are of great value to the business — platform stability, its performance, a guarantee of successful support, and improvement of technologies and products.
+“Why Flutter?”, you may ask.
+In a nutshell, there are things that are of great value to the business—platform stability, its performance, a guarantee of successful support, and improvement of technologies and products.
 Any problems and shortcomings in any of these aspects may lead to risks, including direct and indirect financial losses.

-With this in mind, Flutter lowers risks for your business due to the following points:
+With this in mind, is Flutter good for your project?
+In general, Flutter can lower risks for your business due to the following points:

 1. The best in class (cross-platform) performance and resource consumption due to the compilation of native code and high-performance rendering engine.
 The first provides an easy way of establishing communication between platform-native code and Dart through platform channels.
-Thus, developers can implement into a Flutter app anything that a native app can do, just with a little more effort on the native side.
-Because of the engine (Flutter uses Skia for rendering itself), a UI built in Flutter can be launched on virtually any platform, assuming this platform supports Flutter.
+Thus, developers can implement anything that a native app can do into a Flutter app, just with a little more effort on the native side.
+A UI built in Flutter can be launched on virtually any platform, assuming this platform supports Flutter.
 Putting it differently, developers no longer have to adjust the UI to transfer it to a platform, which simplifies the development process vastly.

-A good UX is incredibly dependent on the performance of the application.
+2. A good UX is incredibly dependent on the performance of the application.
 Flutter application performance in most cases will be indistinguishable from the native application.
 This is because Flutter doesn’t rely on intermediate code representations or interpretation.
-Application on Flutter is compiled directly into machine code, eliminating any performance errors in the interpretation process.
-This provides it with the highest performance and makes it the most resource saving software among cross-platform technologies.
+Applications built with Flutter are compiled directly into machine code, eliminating any performance errors during the interpretation process.
+This provides it with the highest performance and makes it the most resource-saving software among cross-platform technologies.

-3. Quicker time to market.
-Due to the greater productivity of Flutter developers, it takes less time to create an application, which means that compared to other programming languages and frameworks, applications in Flutter are written quicker and enter the market earlier with equal effort.
+4. Quicker time to market.
+Due to the greater productivity of Flutter developers, it takes less time to create an application, which means that compared to other programming languages and frameworks, applications in Flutter are written more quickly and enter the market earlier with equal effort.
 Thus, the less coding and support effort needed, the quicker the time to market.

 “Getting started with Flutter was truly awesome.
 The huge power and productivity you get with instant stateful Hot Reload was mind-blowing,” says Jacob Kristensen, Co-Founder of Reflectly.